What is the difference between full sun and full shade?

 Some gardens are designed to be heavily shaded.
 The prime examples of this are woodland gardens.

-Woodland gardens are exactly what they sound like: gardens made in woodlands.
-Because of such heavy tree cover, woodland gardens are mostly or totally shaded.
+Woodland gardens are exactly what they sound like gardens made in woodlands.
+Because of such heavy tree cover, woodland gardens are mostly shaded.
 They create a unique challenge for a gardener but can result in breathtaking and magical outcomes.

 Can I have a beautiful garden even though it has full shade?

-Absolutely, you can have a beautiful garden even if it's shaded.
+You can have a beautiful garden even if it's shaded.
 Just because your space lacks sun doesn't mean you have to sacrifice beauty and appeal.
-There are many gorgeous plants that grow exclusively in shade and can transform your outdoor space into something wonderful for you to enjoy.
+Many gorgeous plants grow exclusively in the shade and can transform your outdoor space into something wonderful for you to enjoy.

 What can I plant in part shade?

-There are many plants that can tolerate partial sun, but prefer shade.
+Many plants can tolerate partial sun but prefer shade.
 Here is a list of 6 shade tolerant perennials:

 Bird’s Foot Violet